Cabbage & Pineapple Sauerkraut

-I love this sauerkraut recipe, as it still has hints of sweetness from the pineapple, which balances the overall tartness of the sauerkraut.
+I love this sauerkraut recipe, as it has hints of sweetness from the pineapple, which balances the overall tartness of the sauerkraut.
 It’s full of prebiotic bacteria.
 Add a tablespoon or 2 to your meals - your gut will thank you for it.
 I have it for lunch piled on top of grainy bread slathered with avocado, and a boiled egg.
+Making this is a cinch using your Magimix Cook Expert Food Processor.

 - 350g fresh pineapple